khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 * CName not for apex record

 ## Route_53
-- H highly available and scalable cloud Domain Name System (DNS) web service.
+- Highly available and scalable cloud Domain Name System (DNS) web service.
 - It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
 ### Router_53_Resolver
 - By default, Amazon Route 53 Resolver automatically answers DNS queries for local VPC domain names for Amazon EC2 instances.
-You can integrate DNS resolution between Resolver and DNS resolvers on your on-premises network by configuring forwarding rules.
+- You can integrate DNS resolution between Resolver and DNS resolvers on your on-premises network by configuring forwarding rules.
 #### Router_53_Resolver_Inbound_Endpoint
 ![](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/Resolver-inbound-endpoint.png)
 - To resolve any DNS queries for resources in the AWS VPC from the on-premises network, you can create an inbound endpoint on Amazon Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Amazon Route 53 Resolver via this endpoint.